syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

 N> Underlying collection will not be updated when any data operation like sorting or grouping is performed.
-The order will be maintained only in `DisplayItems` of data source.
-When drag and drop an item between groups, the value of the property in which grouping is performed is updated in data object.
+The order will be maintained only in the `DisplayItems` of the data source.
+When drag and drop an item between groups, the value of the property in which grouping is performed is updated in the data object.

 ## Delete item when dropping in particular view

-To delete the dragged item when dropping into a particular view, handle the `ItemDragging` event based on the conditions of `Action` and `Bounds` event arguments.
+To delete the dragged item when dropping into a view, handle the `ItemDragging` event based on the conditions of the `Action` and `Bounds` event arguments.

-To delete the dragged item from the underlying collection when dropping into delete icon, follow the code example.
-It will enable or disable whenever drag started, and dropped by `IsVisible` property in ViewModel.
+To delete the dragged item from the underlying collection when dropping into the delete icon, follow the code example.
+It will enable or disable whenever drag started, and dropped by the `IsVisible` property in ViewModel.

 {% tabs %}
 {% highlight xaml %}